cloudnative-pg/cnpg-i-hello-world/doc/workflow.md

 ```
 pluginhelper.CreateMainCmd(identity.Implementation{}, func(server *grpc.Server)
 ```
 2. Register any implementations for the declared features within the callback function.
-In the hello-world example would be the
+In the hello-world example would be the RegisterOperatorServer and the Lifecycle Service:
-Lifecycle Service:
 ```
+operator.RegisterOperatorServer(server, operatorImpl.Implementation{})
 lifecycle.RegisterOperatorLifecycleServer(server, lifecycleImpl.Implementation{})
 ```